mvarendorff/fullstack-typescript-boilerplate/README.md

+*This project is archived because I don't have time to keep it up to date anymore.
+It was created originally as a starting point for several projects I had in mind but I barely even find the time to work on the first of them and backporting changes to this repository just hinders my progress.*

 # Fullstack TypeScript Boilerplate

 This project provides a monorepo setup for a Fullstack TypeScript project and comes with the following: